Ukrainian cities shelled, including one near nuclear plant

 In northern Ukraine, the country's second-largest city, Kharkiv, was being shelled from Russia, the presidential office said.
 Several industrial facilities were hit in the city, which has been a frequent target.
 In the nearby city of Chuhuiv, a rocket hit a five-story residential building.

-In the eastern Donetsk region, where fighting has been focused in recent weeks, residential buildings were being shelled in all large cities and a school was destroyed in the village of Ocheretyne.
+Fighting continued in the fiercely contested Donetsk region, with Ukrainian authorities saying a school was destroyed in the village of Ocheretyne.
 The region is struggling without gas supplies and, in part, without power and water supplies; its residents are being evacuated.

+In the town of Toretsk, artillery shells hit a bus stop, a church and apartment buildings, killing at least eight people and wounding four, regional governor Pavlo Kyrylenko said.

 In the city of Donetsk, Russian-backed separatist authorities blamed Ukrainian forces for shelling the central part of the city Thursday.
 The area hit was near a theater where a farewell ceremony for a prominent separatist officer killed a few days ago was being held.
 Donetsk Mayor Alexei Kulemzin said six people were killed and seven more wounded.